 As these are joint incomes and not Individual Incomes, these incomes cannot be taxed in the hands of any specific individual and are therefore taxed in the hands of the whole family.
 As these are taxed in the hands of the family, the family has a separate PAN Card as compared to Individual members of the HUF who also have a separate PAN Card.

 Logic behind Forming a HUF to Save Tax

-Basically the logic behind forming an HUF is to avail the benefit of an extra PAN Card legally.
+Basically the logic behind forming an HUF to save tax is to avail the benefit of an extra PAN Card legally.
 As the Income of the Family is not taxed in the hands of any specific Individual, a new PAN Card is allotted to the HUF and Tax would be paid by the Family using this PAN Card.

 However, there is a better way out by which you can plan your Income Tax.
-As this Income is arising in the hands of the whole family, this Income shall be taxed in the hands of the Family (provided an HUF is formed) and you would be able to enjoy the benefits of slab rates.
+As this Income is arising from an asset which belongs to the whole family, this Income shall be taxed in the hands of the Family (provided an HUF is formed) and you would be able to enjoy the benefits of slab rates.

 For easy understanding of the concept, we explained this article using only Rental Income, but there are many other Incomes as well which arise to the family as a whole wherein the concept of saving taxes by forming an HUF can also be applied.

 The major advantage of creating a Hindu Undivided Family Account is that the family gets an extra PAN Card and can split the family income and thereby resulting in tax saving and reducing the tax outgo.
 This is the major reason why CA’s advise their clients to create a HUF and save taxes of upto Rs.
 1.8 Lakhs every year (as explained above).